1800RESPECT is a confidential information, counselling and support service. The line is open 24 hours a day to support people im...

-If you are an Aboriginal and a victim of crime, call this number for information.
-(8am to 6pm, Monday to Friday)
+If you are an Aboriginal person who is a victim of crime, call this toll-free number for information.
+Line is open 8am to 6pm, Monday to Friday - excluding public holidays.

 This website is written for people in LGBTIQ relationships who are, or may be, experiencing domestic and family violence.
 It includes information about significant changes to policing and support pathways in NSW.